arangodb/docs/3.5/programs-arangobackup-limitations.md

 single collection or database.
 With every restore, one restores the entire deployment including of course the `_system` database.

+Note that this applies in particular in the case that a certain user might have admin access for the `_system` database, but explicitly has no access to certain collections.
+The backup will still extend across **all** collections!

 It cannot be stressed enough that a restore to an earlier hot backup snapshot will also revert users, graphs, Foxx apps - everything - back to that at the time of the hot backup.